-The Trump Admin's Campaign To Decriminalize Homosexuality Globally Was Prompted By Iran, Report Says
+There's A Lot To Unpack In The Trump Admin's Push To Decriminalize Homosexuality Globally

 There's some positive, LGBTQ+ focused news coming out of the White House, or so it seems.
 NBC News reported on Feb.
 19 that the White House just added a huge human rights issue to their agenda.
 While on the surface the plan is focused on decriminalizing homosexuality in countries where it's still illegal, the Trump administration's campaign to decriminalize homosexuality globally focuses on Iran.
 On the outside, the Trump administration seems to be gifting us with some forward-thinking movement, but there's a lot to unpack.

 The initiative to decriminalize homosexuality in places like the Middle East, Africa, and the Caribbean, led by U.S. Ambassador to Germany Richard Grenell — the Trump administration's highest-ranking openly gay member — kicked off Tuesday with an event in Berlin, according to NBC News.
 The publication reports that LGBTQ+ activists from across Europe were flown in to meet at the U.S. Embassy in Berlin to plan the campaign over dinner.
 A source involved in the event told NBC News, "It is concerning that, in the 21st century, some 70 countries continue to have laws that criminalize LGBTI status or conduct."
 Elite Daily reached out to the White House and the Department of State for further details on the campaign, but did not immediately hear back.